ymenn/ChatPlus/README.md

 # ChatPlus - Modsharp Plugin

-Super mega big architecture, dependency injected, quantum, multi-threaded, mega optimized plugin for sending PMs from one user to another.
+A simple plugin for private messaging between players for cs2's Modsharp framework.

 ## Features

-- [X] Send PMS
+- [X] Send PMs
-- [X] Block PMS
+- [X] Block PMs
 - [x] Send PMs to webhook

+## Planned Features
+- [ ] Staff all chat announcements
+- [ ] Player -> Staff private chat (only staff could see)
+_waiting for admin manager to implement these with standardized permission management_

 ## Commands